 For the purpose of more efficient development of the financial markets, the ultimate goal being to improve the GS market, new instrument, so-called "development bonds", is envisaged to be introduced in the medium term, which will be inflation-linked bonds, thus stimulating financing of development projects in the country, at the same time providing for revival of the financial markets in the Republic of North Macedonia.
 This type of financial instrument, to be inflation linked, will bear a certain coupon and will be initially intended for the individuals, with a possibility to be also available to the banks, the pension funds and other participants in the financial markets.

-Moreover, introduction of these instruments is in line with the Denarization Strategy of the Republic of North Macedonia, with the investors being given a new possibility to manage their portfolio and risk protection.
+Moreover, introduction of this instrument is in line with the Denarization Strategy, with the investors being given a new possibility to manage their portfolio and risk protection.

 4.2.
 Green Bonds